itbuff/test/readme.txt

 			// should display: nothing to commit ...
 		-> create another file called license.txt
 		-> Moditfy todo add 2) ignoring files.
+		-> Only commit files that have been previously commited. git commit -a
+			// only readme and todo should be commited, license should be ignored.